Cooperative Wildlife Management Units

 — (Please allow 10 to 14 days for processing.)

-You can also redeem the voucher at any DWR office.
+You can also redeem the voucher at any DWR office or online.

 If you obtain a CWMU permit, you may hunt only on the CWMU specified on your permit.
 You may take only one animal of the species and sex listed on the permit.
 You may not obtain more than one pronghorn, one moose, one buck deer or one bull elk permit in a year.
 But you may obtain an antlerless deer or antlerless elk permit.

 If you draw a permit to hunt a CWMU, you must contact the CWMU operator to obtain the following:

 - The dates you'll be allowed to hunt within the legal CWMU hunting season framework.
 Both you and the operator must schedule around each of your individual needs — please be realistic and patient.

 - A map of the CWMU showing access points and the acreage you'll be allowed to hunt.
 The CWMU should provide the same amount of acreage to both public and private hunters.

 - A copy of the CWMU's rules.
 CWMUs are allowed to develop rules of conduct for their unit.
 Examples of these rules may include: no preseason scouting; checking into and out of the unit daily; limited vehicle access; no overnight camping; a marksmanship test; and limiting the number of hunting companions.
 If you fail to abide by these rules, you might be asked to leave the CWMU.

 Reporting your harvest success